Imagen dinámica

 • Symbolic meaning: In manga and anime, it’s common to name characters based on personal characteristics.
 For example, “Makoto” means “sincere” in Japanese, which can be used literally or ironically.

-• Sound: Look for names that sound good when pronounced and are easy to remember.
+• Sonority: Look for names that sound good when pronounced and are easy to remember.

 • Originality: Avoid names that are too common or that could be confused with existing characters.

 Remember that your character’s name will be the label by which readers identify them.
-Click here to discover more about how to create impactful names for your characters and ensure that your creation leaves a lasting impression from the first moment.
+Click here to discover more about creating impactful names for your characters and ensure that your creation leaves a lasting impression from the first moment.

 Examples of iconic characters with memorable names